-Kashmir: Human shield Farooq Ahmad Dar had cast his vote before being tied to jeep, confirm police
+Kashmir: ‘Human shield’ Farooq Ahmad had cast his vote before being tied to jeep, confirm police

 The incident took place during the bye-election on April 9.
 A video went viral on social media showing Dar tied to an Army jeep with a note pinned to his chest that read, “This will be the fate of stone-pelters.”

 Union minister Arun Jaitley, while referring to the human shield case, had said that Army officers should be free to take decisions in a war-like zone.
-Army chief Bipin Rawat, too, had defended Major Leetul Gogoi, the officer who took the decision to tie Dar to a jeep.
+Army chief Bipin Rawat, too, had defended Major Leetul Gogoi, the officer who had decided to tie Dar to a jeep.

-Though the Army did not issue a statement to explain the circumstances under which Dar had been detained, the general impression created was that Gogoi decided to take this step because he was on a mission to rescue security personnel trapped in a polling booth by a mob.

-Dar, however, claimed that he was not part of a mob and had actually been detained while on his way to a condolence meeting.
+Though the Army did not issue a statement to explain the circumstances under which Dar had been detained, the general impression created was that Gogoi decided to do this because he was on a mission to rescue security personnel trapped in a polling booth by a mob.
+Dar, however, claimed that he was not part of a mob and had actually been detained while on his way to a condolence meet.

 In May, Gogoi was given a commendation card by the Army for his efforts in counter-insurgency operations and initiative to prevent bloodshed in the Valley.

-Only 7.1% of the registered voters had actually turned up at the booths to vote during the Srinagar bye-poll.
-In Budgam district, Dar was among only 31,476 people who cast their votes, braving a separatist boycott call and the threat of violence.
+Only 7.1% of registered voters in Srinagar had turned up at the booths to vote during the bye-poll.
+In Budgam district, Dar was among only 31,476 people who voted, braving a separatist boycott call and the threat of violence.